 UPCOMING EVENTS

-• Live Fall 2023 Early Music Ensemble Classes through the Community Music Center.
-The 9 week term starts on Thursday October 5th and will meet in the auditorium and in Room 5 at the Community Music Center in Portland at [start time TBA.]
+• In person Spring 2024 Early Music Ensemble Classes through the Community Music Center.
+The term starts on Thursday April 4th and meets in the auditorium and in Room 5 at the Community Music Center in Portland at 7:00pm.
 Instructors: Gayle and Phil Neuman.
-Intermediate and Advanced Ensembles will now meet separately, and the music will be a choice selection of Renaissance, Baroque, and more for recorders and strings, and some pieces will be suitable for early reeds and brass.
-The repertoire will be different from that of the online Consort Classes.
+Intermediate and Advanced Ensembles meet separately, and the music is a choice selection of Renaissance, Baroque, and more for recorders and strings, early reeds and brass.
+The repertoire is different from that of the online Consort Classes.
 To register, call the Community Music Center at (503) 823-3177.
 Contact [email protected] for details about the class and music.

-• Advanced Consort Class Online Fall 2023 term (for advanced and upper intermediate players): The 10 week term begins Wednesday October 4th at 7:00pm PDT and Saturday October 7th at 10:00am PDT on Zoom.
+• Advanced Consort Class Online Spring 2024 term: The 10 week term begins Wednesday April 3rd at 7:00pm PDT and Saturday April 6th at 10:00am PDT on Zoom.
 Cost: $100*.
 The 90 minute sessions include playing a mélange of renaissance, baroque, medieval and modern music with the ORB Trio in real time with performance advice, historical information and lively banter.
 Come join the fun!
 To register and pay, go to the Consort Class Online page and click on the appropriate link.
 See Consort Class Online for details.

-• Intermediate Consort Class Online Fall 2023 term: The 10 week term begins Tuesday October 3rd at 7:00pm PDT and Saturday October 7th at 1:00pm PDT on Zoom.
+• Intermediate Consort Class Online Spring 2024 term: The 10 week term begins Tuesday April 2nd at 7:00pm PDT and Saturday April 6th at 1:00pm PDT on Zoom.
 Cost: $100*.
 The 90 minute sessions include playing a mélange of intermediate level renaissance, baroque, medieval and modern music with the ORB Trio in real time with performance advice, historical information and lively banter.
 Technique and interpretation advice and finger exercises will be geared towards players of intermediate ability, with a bit more repetition and somewhat fewer pieces than the advanced consort class.
 Come join the fun!
 To register and pay, go to the Consort Class Online page and click on the appropriate link.
 See Consort Class Online for details.

 * If you take both Advanced and Intermediate online classes you get a $20 discount on the second class (the total would be $180 for both.)

-• First Folio Project – “Most eloquent music” A concert of Shakespearean songs and instrumental pieces by the Oregon Renaissance Band Quintet: two performances, Wednesday, March 27, 2024 at 12:00 p.m. and Thursday, March 28, 2024 at 7:00 p.m. at Lincoln Recital Hall, Portland State University.
-The performance will consist of a selection of songs from Shakespearean plays performed by a five-piece ensemble on original instruments, including viola da braccio, violas da gamba, recorders, and various period double reed instruments.
+• First Folio Project – “Most eloquent music: Shakespearean Song” A concert of music from Shakespeare’s plays by the Oregon Renaissance Band Septet: two performances, Wednesday March 27, 2024 at 12:00 noon and Thursday March 28, 2024 at 7:00 p.m. at Lincoln Recital Hall, Portland State University.
+The performance will consist of a selection of songs from Shakespearean plays performed by a seven-piece ensemble on voices and original instruments, including viola da braccio, violas da gamba, recorders, sackbutts, dulcians, sordunes, racketts and percussion.
+Composers include Thomas Morley, Antony Holborne and John Playford.
+If you would like to attend, see the First Folio Calendar.
 For more information about the First Folio project see First Folio

 This production is presented in partnership with Shakespeare’s First Folio: 1623–2023, a public humanities project at Portland State University commemorating Shakespeare’s legacy.